pallene-lang/pallene/doc/manual.md

 variable and you have not given a type to it; in that case the array will have type `{ integer }`.

+### Functions

+Function types in Titan are created with the `->` type constructor.
+For example, `(a, b) -> (c)` is the function type for a function that receives one argument of type `a` and one of type `b` and returns a value of type `c`.
+The parentheses around the argument and return type lists are mandatory, even when there is a single type.
+For example, the type of functions that map ints to strings is `(int) -> (string)` and `int -> string` is a syntax error.
+Similarly, the type of functions that receive a `a` and return a function that maps `b`s to `c`s is `(a) -> ((b) -> (c))`. `(a) -> (b) -> (c)` is a syntax error.

+A titan variable of function type may refer to either statically-typed Titan functions or to dynamically typed Lua functions.
+When calling a dynamically-typed Lua function from Titan, Titan will check whether the Lua function returned the correct types and number of arguments and it will raise an error if it does not receive what it expected.

+#### Limitations

+In the current version of Titan, Titan functions can only return a single return value and an error is produced if a Lua functions called from Titan returns more than one return value.
+A future of version of Titan will implement multiple return values for functions.

 ### Records

 Records are nominal and should be declared in the top level, like the following